 Some Other Things to Check…

 Clean lighting and check for frayed or cracked areas.
 Trim any vegetation that might hang over and block lighting.
 Consider some of the new lighting options for stair areas and pathways.
 Make sure outside electrical outlets are child and pet proof.
-Remember to keep cleaning products, bbq lighter fluid and insect sprays secured.
+Remember to keep cleaning products, barbecue lighter fluid and insect sprays secured.

 Test outdoor furniture to make sure they are still sturdy and check ropes or chains that may be used for swings or hammocks.